dmbarbour/wikilon/docs/AwelonLang.md

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 A dictionary is simply an association between words and Awelon encoded functions.
-However, for Awelon project's goals, we require a standard import/export representation that supports efficient update, sharing, and diffs at scales of many gigabytes or terabytes.
+However, for Awelon project's goals, we require a standard import/export representation that supports efficient update, sharing, snapshots, versioning, and diffs at scales of many gigabytes or terabytes.

 The proposed representation: